How to Analyze Solana Liquidity Pools Before Providing Liquidity (2026)

 It depends on your range width and the pair's volatility.
 For a tight ±5% range on a volatile pair, you might need to rebalance daily.
 For a wider ±25% range on a stable pair, weekly or even monthly rebalancing might suffice.
 Each rebalance incurs transaction fees, so factor that into your returns.
 Some protocols offer auto-rebalancing vaults that handle this for you.

 Both are excellent Solana DEXs with mature liquidity infrastructure.
 Raydium tends to have more volume for memecoin pairs and benefits from strong Jupiter routing integration.
 Orca's Whirlpool concentrated liquidity positions are well-designed with a clean interface.
 Check which platform has higher volume for your specific token pair — that is where your fees will be higher.
+If you're new to the Raydium interface, our complete guide to using Raydium covers adding liquidity step by step.

 No. Impermanent loss is bounded — the maximum loss approaches 100% only if one token in the pair goes to zero while the other appreciates infinitely.
 In practice, IL on established pairs rarely exceeds 5-15%.
 The real risk is token depreciation: if both tokens in the pair lose value, your position loses value regardless of IL.
 This is why token quality analysis (Step 1) matters as much as pool metrics.